-Spark pitches the move from Yahoo to SMX mail as bringing mail home to New Zealand.
+Spark pitches the move from Yahoo Mail to SMX mail as “bringing mail home to New Zealand”.

 While that is clever marketing communications, it doesn’t begin to the tell the whole gory story of the company’s unhappy relationship with Yahoo.

 Those with long memories may recall Spark moved its mail to Yahoo in 2007.
-At the time it was still called Telecom NZ and the Xtra broadband brand had yet to bite the dust.
+At the time it was still called Telecom NZ.
+The Xtra broadband brand had yet to bite the dust.

 It wasn’t great in 2007.
-One of the most annoying aspects of YahooXtra Mail was the way it would display distracting over-the-top animated advertisements.
-Compare that with the discrete, inoffensive advertising served up by Gmail.
+One of the most annoying aspects of YahooXtra Mail was the way it would display distracting animated advertisements.
+Compare that with the discrete, inoffensive advertising Gmail serves.

 Anyone with an ounce of computer savvy1 signed up for Gmail and left their Xtra mail address to wither.
 It was possible to forward messages from one to the other, which made the process less painful.
 All you had to do was to wait long enough and the legitimate Xtra mail would die of neglect.